Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cholestasis is a stagnation and a decrease in the intake of bile in the 12 duodenum as a result of a violation of its excretion due to a pathological process at any site from the hepatocyte to the father nipple.
-Prolonged cholestasis leads to the development of biliary cirrhosis of the liver for several months or years.
+Cholestasis is stagnation and reduction of bile flow into the duodenum due to a violation of its excretion due to a pathological process in any area from the hepatocyte to the Vater's papilla.
+Long-term cholestasis leads to the development of biliary cirrhosis of the liver over several months or years.
 The formation of cirrhosis is not accompanied by sharp changes in the clinical picture.
-The diagnosis of biliary cirrhosis is morphological, it is established in the presence of regenerating nodes in the liver and such signs of cirrhosis as hepatic encephalopathy or fluid retention in the body.
+The diagnosis of biliary cirrhosis is morphological, established in the presence of regenerated nodes in the liver and such signs of cirrhosis as hepatic encephalopathy or fluid retention in the body.

 Morphologically, cholestasis means the accumulation of bile in hepatocytes and bile ducts.

-Causes of cholestasis
+Causes of Cholestasis

 How does cholestasis develop?

-Noncholestatic conjugated hyperbilirubinemia
+Non-cholestatic conjugated hyperbilirubinemia

-Dubin-Johnson Syndrome
+Dubin-Johnson syndrome

-Rotor Syndrome
+Rotor syndrome

 Hemolysis

-Gilbert's Syndrome
+Gilbert's syndrome

 What's bothering you?